Travel jobs are becoming more prominent these days.

 The primary goal of an international aid worker is to assist people in need, which involves traveling the world while contributing meaningfully to society.

-You respond to rapidly evolving disasters and travel frequently between programs as the additional staff is necessary for different humanitarian responses happening in other parts of the world.
+You respond to rapidly evolving disasters and frequently travel between programs as the additional staff is necessary for different humanitarian responses happening in other parts of the world.

 An international aid worker attending to humanitarian crises needs to develop various skills, such as problem-solving and communication skills.